ni/semi-test-library-dotnet/docs/UserGuide/SMUMergePinGroup.md

 smuBundle.UnmergePinGroup("Vcc");
 ```

-There is also sequence style example available that showcases a complete working example of this feature.
+There is a sequence style example available that showcases a complete working example of `SMU Merge pin group`.
 Refer to the [SMUMergePinGroup Example README](https://github.com/ni/semi-test-library-dotnet/blob/main/Examples/source/Sequence/SMUMergePinGroup/README.md) for more details.
 This example is also installed on any system using STS Software 25.5 or later, under the following directory, `C:\Users\Public\Documents\National Instruments\NI_SemiconductorTestLibrary\Examples\Sequence\SMUMergePinGroup`.